US stocks fall as hiring pickup dims hopes for a rate cut

-Stocks fell broadly and bond yields rose on Wall Street in early trading Friday after the government reported a strong pickup in hiring last month, complicating the Federal Reserve’s decision later this month on whether to lower interest rates.
+Stocks fell broadly and bond yields rose on Wall Street in midday trading Friday after the government reported a strong pickup in hiring last month, complicating the Federal Reserve’s decision later this month on whether to lower interest rates.

 The Labor Department said that employers added a robust 224,000 jobs in June.
 The pickup in hiring could give the central bank pause later this month when its policymakers are scheduled to meet and consider cutting the Fed’s benchmark interest rate.